-Whether you’re after bright lighting for a task lamp, or the complexion-flattering glow of a perfectly placed lamp, our handy guide is full of bright ideas for choosing the right globe, thanks to Editorial Assistant Jodie Draper.
+Whether you’re after bright task lighting, or the complexion-flattering glow of a perfectly placed lamp, our handy guide is full of bright ideas for choosing the right globe.
 Click here to download the guide and keep it handy, or read on for details.

 THE RIGHT FIT

 There are two types of base for a light bulb.
 The type you need depends on the fitting of your light or lamp.

 Those letters and numbers you see?
 They refer to the fitting (B for Bayonet, E for Edison) and the size of the base, in millimetres.

 Once your fitting and size are sorted, you need to decide what type of light you want.
 Bayonet and Edison bases are available in all these bulb types.

 Incandescent bulbs are the traditional household type.
 They’re often warm toned and can be used with a dimmer – flattering for skin tones!

 LED (Light Emitting Diode) bulbs are great for directional light, but not diffused or soft light.
 Some can be used with a dimmer, some require a special LED dimmer.

 CFL (Compact Fluorescent Light) bulbs offer a variety of colour tones from warm to cool.
 They’re not recommended for outside and they sometimes struggle in cold climates.
 They’re good for infrequently used light sources that are not switched on and off regularly.